sarah-cic-uk/Code-the-Future/session-1/hosting_on_github_pages.md

 Then once located on that page you want to keep the source as `Deploy from a branch`, under that we set the branch settings.
 Set the left box (The branch box) `as main` and set the next box along to `/(root)`, and click on `Save`.

-Here is an image below showing the settings set in the pages section.
+Below is an image of the settings you should have in the pages section.
 [If you have a custom domain sorted already you can use this custom domain name.](#using-a-custom-domain-name)
 ![repository](../images/session1/pages-settings.png)

 After a few minutes your page should now be hosted on GitHub pages ready for you to share.
 Once the page is done you will have section at the top that will appear showing you the name of the page and if you want to stop hosting it.
 ![repository](../images/session1/site-url.png)

-This will be nice progressing further in the course as when you make changes and push your changes to this repository a build is ran in the background that will we build the site with your updated code.
+When progressing through the course any changes you push to your repository will trigger a build to run in the backgroun and deploy your site with the updated code.

 ## Using a custom domain name